VisualFP/docs/SA/design_concept/content/design/flo_inspired_design.typ

 #figure(
     image("../../static/flo-inspired-addition.png", width: 50%),
-    caption: "Example of flow-inspired function definition for addition function" )<flo_inspired_addition>
+    caption: "Example of flow-inspired function definition for an addition function" )<flo_inspired_addition>

 Functions can, of course, also be used as parameters themselves.